biggieliten/FrontendTest/README.md

 # 🖼️Frontend Test Application
-Simple webpage created with React, Typescript & SASS.
+Simple web page created with React, Typescript & SASS.
 Includes different components such as a Hamburger menu, Hero and Card.
 The page is made to fit various screen sizes ranging from mobile to desktop devices.